roman-milk/roman-milk.github.io/cvsn.md

  It was one of the most exciting things I'd ever seen, and any chance of my hardness wilting was eradicated.

  Amie moved down closer, her head sideway, her mouth open for me again.
 She was a little minx.
 I pulled out and gave her a taste, before returning to Debbie's warm nether embrace.
-Report_Story #2